Personal Touch to Achieve Your Goals

 EQUITY GROWTH AND VALUE

 The S&P 500 is divided into multiple sectors.
 Each of these sectors historically performs better or worse within certain stages of market cycles.
 The S&P 500 typically over-weights or under-weights each sector based on past successes or failures, which may increase volatility and lower returns with index funds.
-Equity Growth and Value’s goal is to identify and purchase leading individual stocks within these sectors and to minimize short-term gains by potentially holding each position for 1 year.
+Equity Growth and Value’s goal is to identify and purchase leading individual stocks within these sectors and to minimize short-term gains by potentially holding each position for at least 1 year.

 PREMIER WEALTH TACTICAL CORE / ETF SECTOR ROTATION HYBRID